BrandanJV/color-detection-project/README.md

 Now you are running the color detection package which is in charge of apply different masks in order to detect different colors.

 ### Second Console Window:
-Let's run the set led color node in the second console window.
+Open a one more terminal and run the set led color node.

 1. Switch to root user: